Archfx/tinyos/07-ExterInterrupt/README.md

 }
 ```

-Because the goal this time is to enable the operating system to process UART IRQ, it is not difficult to find through the above code that we only process UART:
+Because the goal this time is to enable the operating system to process UART IRQ, we need to add that to the interupt request as above.
+This will invoke the function `lib_isr()`.
 ```cpp
 /* In lib.c */
 void lib_isr(void)